Ritam-Guha/Ritam-Guha.github.io/CV.md

 # RITAM GUHA
 ### 326, East B.T.
 Road, Khardah, Kolkata-700117, West Bengal, India
+**Contact No:** +919831524527
-**Contact No:** +919831524527; **Email ID: ritamguha16@gmail.com**
+**Email ID: ritamguha16@gmail.com**

-**ACADEMIC QUALIFICATION**<br>
+## ACADEMIC QUALIFICATION
 Bachelor of Engineering (Computer Science and Engineering), Jadavpur University, Kolkata, CGPA -9.2/10

-**ACADEMIC PROJECTS**<br>
+## ACADEMIC PROJECTS
-Title: Coalition-game based Genetic Algorithm to Perform Dimension Reduction of Human Activity Recognition Datasets\
+**Title:** Coalition-game based Genetic Algorithm to Perform Dimension Reduction of Human Activity Recognition Datasets\
-Duration: July 2019 – Present\
+**Duration:** July 2019 – Present\
-Objective: To use coalition-game in GA to find a highly informative feature subset from HAR features\
+**Objective:** To use coalition-game in GA to find a highly informative feature subset from HAR features\
-Individual Role: Introduced a coalition-game and Shapley value-dependent fitness function which in turn guided the selection of important features and modified the mutation function of GA\
+**Individual Role:** Introduced a coalition-game and Shapley value-dependent fitness function which in turn guided the selection of important features and modified the mutation function of GA\

 Title: Introduction of a Pearson Correlation Coefficient and Mutual Information Dependent Feature Ranking Technique\
 Duration: July 2019 – Present\